johnwang412/practice-code/misc-code/kv-store/README.md

 - TODO:
     - Get a synchronous version of replication running - test this
+        - Get primary to replicate to replicas synchronousl
     - Write logic to register kv store instances as either leader or replica
     - Figure out how to kill kv store worker instances (probably docker-compose restart cmd)

+2025-05-19:
+    - UNRESOLVED ERROR: Consul would show a single kv-service registered as both the primary and replica
+        - Error stopped occuring...
+    - Got instances to register as primary and replica

 2025-05-18:
     - Not necessary to put Consul behind Nginx.
 Should actually be going through